 Pencil it in on your calendar if needed- but this is important!
 And keep in mind that time for yourself doesn't necessarily mean time alone.
 Hiking or biking with the kids for exercise counts as “me time” too.

 I also plan to give myself at least 30 minutes of time to read at night before bed all summer long- something I rarely make time for during the school year.
 I already have my book picks loaded onto my Kindle!

-Limit your “to do” list
+Stay Organized this Summer by Limiting your “to do” list

 Yes, I always have a detailed and long-running to do list, and I am sure you do too.
 So take some time to figure out which projects are going to be placed on the “back burner” for now, until the kids are back in school.